Jump to a section:

 - Interview Preparation

 Your preparation for application to optometry programs should always begin with assessment of your individual candidacy.
-Use the ACE Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisors about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisors about your progress.

 OptomCAS: Optometry Centralized Application Service